cmaureir/progra-alma/lectures/week5/lecture20.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The documentation process for some programmers
-is a very terrible situation, however is a vital
+is a very terrible situation, however it is a vital
 process, because the first approximation of an external
 person to a programming project is their documentation.